RagedUnicorn/docker-tomcat/README.md

 # docker-tomcat

-> A docker base to build a container for tomcat
+> A docker base to build a container for Tomcat based on Ubuntu

 This container is intended to build a base for providing a tomcat instance to host java applications.